 Best Christmas Markets

-When: November 25 to December 24, 2024
+• When: November 24 to December 24, 2025

-Location: Marienplatz, Munich, Germany
+• Location: Marienplatz, Munich, Germany

-Best For: Traditional German Christmas experience
+• Best For: Traditional German Christmas experience

+When travelers wonder what is considered the best Christmas market in Germany, Munich‘s Christkindlmarkt consistently tops the list.
+This is where Christmas magic began—literally.
 Marienplatz becomes the heart of Bavaria’s holiday festivities during the Munich Christmas Market.
 This iconic market dates back to the 14th century, with its stalls selling traditional Bavarian ornaments, handcrafted nutcrackers, and fragrant lebkuchen (gingerbread).

 At its center stands a towering Christmas tree, illuminated against the Gothic backdrop of the Neues Rathaus.
 Don’t miss the Feuerzangenbowle, a mulled wine spectacle where sugar cubes are set aflame and caramelized into your drink—a must-try for a truly Bavarian Christmas experience.
 Visit weekdays before 4 PM to avoid peak crowds and secure the best deals on crafts.